Gopesh2210/mj-luxury-fashion-app/README.md

 ### `npm start`

-## NOTE : start script in package.json should be as follows
+# NOTE : start script in package.json should be as follows
-# "start": "serve -s build",
+## "start": "serve -s build"

 Runs the app in the production mode.\
 Open https://mj-brand-website.herokuapp.com to view it in your browser.